aabernard/nba-wnba-media-vs-performance/README.md

 # nba-wnba-media-vs-performance
 Pilot study analyzing psychological drivers of basketball comebacks via media framing and game performance.
-This repository contains the code, data, and outputs comparing NBA and WNBA comeback games from 2023-24, and integrates qualitative media analysis with quantitative play-by-play data.
-Also contains code for scraping box score data for both leagues.
+This repository contains the code, data, and outputs comparing NBA and WNBA comeback games from the 2022-23 and 2023-24 seasons, and integrates qualitative media analysis with quantitative play-by-play data.

 ## Project Summary
 This study combines: